zimmski/tavor/README.md

 }
 ```

 Finally the `Parsing` category which deals with parsing the token from an input.
 This looks very verbose but it is necessary to handle every syntax error to generate adequate parsing errors.
-Please note that these messages could be further improved by not only stating that something was expected but actually giving examples on what was expected.
+Note that these messages could be further improved by not only stating that something was expected but actually giving examples on what was expected.

 ```go
 func (s *Smiley) Parse(pars *token.InternalParser, cur int) (int, []error) {